 'Computer simulation of muon spin evolution', J.S.
 Lord, Physica B 374-375 (2006) 472-474

 QUANTUM now runs within Mantid, and so can run on any Windows, Mac or Linux computer capable of running Mantid.
 It takes advantage of Mantid's data handling and plotting capabilities, and can fit simulations to experimental data.
 Download QUANTUM from the Script Repository within Mantid.

-l for the new version in Mantid, including installation instructions (PDF) - this is also on the Script Repository.
+Instruction Manual for the new version in Mantid, including installation instructions (PDF) - this is also on the Script Repository.

 Please report any errors or problems to James Lord - please include enough information to enable the problem to be reproduced.